Skip to content

 At the 2022 OAuth Security Workshop in Trondheim, Norway, several attacks on CIBA based applications were reported, which prompted the development of a 40+ page Cross Device Flows: Best Current Practices (BCP) document, lead by Pieter Kasselman.
 At the 2023 OAuth Security Workshop in London further types of attacks were reported and the BCP will likely evolve.

-If you are considering CIBA, please contact our tech support and briefly explain your use case and requirements.
-This will help us tremendously to design a CIBA integration API that is reasonably secure while supporting a wide range of use cases and applications.
+If you are considering CIBA, contact our technical support to briefly explain your use case and requirements.
+This information will be fed into the design of the CIBA integration API of the Connect2id server.

 2. OAuth 2.0